U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Penn State is the flagship public university of the Commonwealth of Pennsylvania, with an historic land-grant mission of teaching, research and service.
-The university enrolls more than 90,000 students at 24 campus locations statewide and the Penn State World Campus, including more than 44,000 at the University Park campus in State College.
+The university enrolls more than 95,000 students at 24 campus locations statewide and the Penn State World Campus, including more than 45,000 at the University Park campus in State College.
 Penn State has a campus within practical commuting distance of virtually every Pennsylvanian.
 Many students start their degree programs at one of nineteen Penn State undergraduate campuses across the state and complete their requirements at University Park.
-The World Campus delivers more than 60 degree and professional programs online to nearly 10,000 students a year, including military personnel serving overseas.
+The World Campus delivers more than 60 degree and professional programs online to nearly 12,000 students a year, including military personnel serving overseas.
 The university also holds a unique responsibility for outreach and engages in collaborative activities with industrial, educational and agricultural partners around the world to disseminate and apply knowledge.
-Penn State programs touch one out of two households in Pennsylvania each year.
+Penn State Outreach programs reach one out of two households in Pennsylvania each year.
 The university also offers degree programs at the College of Medicine at Penn State Milton S. Hershey Medical Center, and Penn State Dickinson School of Law at the University Park and Carlisle campuses.
 Boasting one of the nation's largest graduate schools, the university is a leader in engaging students in landmark research.
 More than $2 million in research activity takes place at Penn State each day.
 Opportunities for discovery extend beyond the graduate school, as Penn State undergraduates have unique opportunities to work with world-class faculty conducting significant research that advances and serves the nation in important ways.
 Research at Penn State is enhanced through the university's membership in the Worldwide Universities Network, a consortium of research universities that collaborate on research primarily focused in science, technology and engineering.
 This partnership is an example of the University's continued efforts to expand the breadth and scope of its collaborations.
-Penn State's Alumni Association has more than 161,000 members, making it the nation's largest dues-paying alumni organization, with 277 chapters, societies and interest groups worldwide.
+Penn State's Alumni Association has nearly 170,000 members, making it the nation's largest dues-paying alumni organization, with more than 275 chapters, societies and interest groups worldwide.

 |School type||public, coed college|